eurekasfray/particle/doc/sketch.md

 ## Unary operators

-* The `$` operator returns the size of its operand in bytes.
-The operand of this operator must only be a variable.
-The result of this operation is a `word` value.
+* The `$` operator shall return the size of its operand in bytes.
+The operand of this operator shall only be a variable.
+The evaluated result of this operation shall be a `word` value.

-* The `&` operator returns the address of its operand as a `word`.
+* The `&` operator shall return the address of its operand as a `word`.
 The operand shall be an identifier.

-* The `*` operator treats its operand as an address and returns the value stored at the address.
+* The `*` operator shall treat its operand as an address and returns the value stored at the address.
 The operand shall be an expression.

 ## Literals